TradeTracker/issues/README.md

 ## Issues

 If you encounter an issue/bug, or have an idea, please create an issue in this repository!
+Please leave a thumbs up, some emoji, or a comment, to give me an idea of which should be implemented first.
 Thanks in advance! 😄

 ## Release notes